tauri-apps/tauri-docs/docs/guides/architecture/configuration-files.md

 custom-protocol = [ "tauri/custom-protocol" ]
 ```

 The most important parts to take note of are the `tauri-build` and `tauri` dependencies.
-Their versions must be the same as the Tauri CLI in order to ensure that there won't be any issues running your app.
-If any of these are not the same version number you are highly likely to encounter issues.
+Generally they must both be on the latest minor versions as the Tauri CLI, but this is not strictly required.
+If you encounter issues while trying to run your app you should check that any Tauri versions (`tauri` and `tauri-cli`) are on the latest versions for their respective minor releases.

 Cargo version numbers use [Semantic Versioning].
 Running `cargo update` will pull the latest available Semver-compatible versions of all dependencies.
 For example, if you specify `1.0.0` as the version for `tauri-build`, Cargo will actually detect and download version `1.0.4` because it is the latest Semver-compatible version available.
 Tauri will update the major version number whenever a breaking change is introduced, meaning you should always be capable of safely upgrading to the latest minor and patch versions without fear of your code breaking.